opentok/opentok-ios-sdk-samples-swift/README.md

 for a multi-party call.
 The application publishes audio/video from an iOS device and can connect to multiple subscribers.
 However it shows only one subscriber video at a time due to CPU limitations on iOS devices.

+**FrameMetadata** -- This project shows how to set metadata (limited to 32 bytes) to a video frame, as well as how to read metadata from a video frame.

 ## Obtaining OpenTok Credentials